Alignment of Density Maps in Wasserstein Distance: Alignment of Heterogeneous Pairs

 In this section, we shall discuss the problem of aligning a pair of similar but non-identical volumes, which we denote as a heterogeneous pair.
 Such problem arises naturally in cryo-EM, where the same protein molecule can exhibit different conformations.
 For example, a molecule can consist of two moving parts that are rotating with respect to each other, or the molecule can be more elongated in certain states than others.
 We shall show by an example that alignment in $W_1$ distance as we have proposed could be problematic in the presence of heterogeneity.
 The same issue is present for the $L^2$ distance although milder.
 This motivates a need of new loss functions for aligning a heterogeneous pair, which ideally extracts and compares the common part of volumes.
 Such sophisticated loss functions are likely to render gradient-based or exhaustive search-based optimization ineffective, whereas our algorithmic framework in Algorithm \ref{algo:bo align} could be seamlessly incorporated.

-To start with, let's consider the pair of volumes $V_1$ and $V_2$ in Figure \ref{figure:exp-heter}, which have an overall similar shape but certain differences in their ``tails''.
-The two volumes are considered as different conformations of the same molecule and are already aligned as given.
-However, if we apply Algorithm \ref{algo:bo align} (without refinement) to this pair, the resulting aligned volume is shown as the rightmost subplot in Figure \ref{figure:exp-heter}, which turns out to be misaligned.
+To start with, let's consider a pair of simulated volumes $V_1$ and $V_2$ in Figure \ref{figure:heter-merge}, which have an overall similar shape but certain differences in their upper right parts, representing different conformations of the same molecule.
+The two volumes are considered as already aligned as the ``base'' portions of the volumes are matched.
+However, if we apply Algorithm \ref{algo:bo align} (without refinement) to this pair, the resulting aligned volume is shown as the rightmost subplot in Figure \ref{figure:exp-heter}, which turns out to be misaligned, in that the left portion of the volumes are now mismatched.

 To see what is happening in this case, let's give a heuristic explanation by considering the following two-dimensional abstraction of the volumes in Figure \ref{figure:example-heter}.
 Here $I_1$ is a semi-circle and $I_2$ is an extended (but slightly thinner) semi-circular arc with the same radius as $I_1$, where the extended portion of $I_2$ is considered as the heterogeneous part, in analogy with $V_1$ and $V_2$ in Figure \ref{figure:exp-heter}.
 Now we consider two possible alignment of these two arcs as in Figure \ref{figure:example-heter} and give a rough calculation of the corresponding $W_1$ losses in both cases.